-Blueberry chia jam is the quickest way to make homemade jam.
+This blueberry chia seed jam recipe is the quickest way to make homemade blueberry jam.
 It's naturally sweetened, has minimal ingredients, and takes only ten minutes.
 This recipe is dairy-free, refined sugar-free, and vegan.

 - Frozen blueberries.
-You can also use fresh, but frozen is great, especially if they aren't in season when you make this jam.
+You can also use fresh blueberries, but frozen is great, especially if they aren't in season when you make this jam.

 - Fresh lemon juice.
 This adds brightness and some tartness to counter the sweetness.

 - Chia seeds.
-This little seeds absorb liquid really well and help the jam plump up.
-I used black here, but white chia seeds work equally as well.
-Just use what you have.
+These little seeds absorb liquid really well and are what help the jam to plump up and give the jam its perfect consistency.
+Plus, they're a great source of healthy fats.
+I used black chia seeds for this recipe, but white chia seeds work equally as well.
+Use whatever you have on hand.

 How To Make Blueberry Chia Seed Jam

-Once you have your desired blueberry texture, stir in the chia seeds until well distributed and remove from the heat.
+Step 3.
+Stir in the two tablespoons of chia seeds until well distributed and remove from the heat.

 Frequently Asked Questions

-Yes, but you'll need to add a tablespoon or two of water (regardless how ripe your fruit is) to get things going until it releases its own juices.
+Yes, but you'll need to add a tablespoon or two of water (regardless of how ripe your fruit is) to get things going until it releases the fruit's natural juices.
 This will also allow the chia seeds to have enough moisture to absorb.

-Yes, allow it to cool completely first and then top with a tightly sealed lid and store in the freezer for up to 3 months.
+Yes, allow it to cool completely first, then transfer it to a freezer-safe container, leaving some room at the top for expansion.
+Store in the freezer for up to 3 months.

 Yes, the sweetener is there to enhance the flavors of the fruit, but if your fruit is already sweet enough, you can just omit it, along with the lemon juice so it’s not too tart.